SaraSanSan/AI-learning/IBM-AI-DA_1_DataAnalytics&GenAI.md

     " Create <…..> dataset for <…..> "

-    _Create patient data set for the symptoms of diabetes_
+    Ex: Create patient data set for the symptoms of diabetes

 Create dataset with specific attributes and format:

     " Create a dataset with attributes as <…..> in a <…..> format "

-    _Create a dataset with attributes as temperature in Fahrenheit, Temperature Category, Humidity in percentage, Rain and Snow as categorical type in yes or no categories, Month, Year in a CSV format_
+    Ex: Create a dataset with attributes as temperature in Fahrenheit, Temperature Category, Humidity in percentage, Rain and Snow as categorical type in yes or no categories, Month, Year in a CSV format

 Get the insights through Q&A: Finding hiehest value within the data attribute:

     " Identify the <…..> with the highest <…..> "

-    _Identify the products with the highest sales_ _What are the top-selling products?_
+    Ex: Identify the products with the highest sales
+    Ex: What are the top-selling products?

 Get the insights through Q&A: See patterns of a data attribute over a period of time:

     " How has <…..> changed over time? "

-    _How has the quantity ordered changed over time?_
+    Ex: How has the quantity ordered changed over time?

 Identify missing data: